UDraw GameTablet

+Development

+The uDraw GameTablet was developed by THQ as a gaming accessory for the Wii.
+It was the first drawing device for the seventh generation consoles.
+After the release of Drawn to Life: The Next Chapter for the Nintendo Wii, THQ began development on the uDraw, then called the "Drawn To Life Pal" in reference to the Drawn to Life series.
+Original plans were to use the tablet for a licensed Drawn to Life game in the same vein as Drawn to Life: SpongeBob SquarePants Edition, though no other licensed Drawn to Life games were ever released and the uDraw was never made compatible with any game in the series.

 The original uDraw GameTablet has a 4 by 6-inch drawing surface on which users can create free-form drawings and artwork, as well as play games designed specifically for the uDraw GameTablet, using an attached pressure-sensitive stylus pen.
 The stylus also has a dualfunction seesaw button that emulates the C and Z buttons on the Wii Nunchuk.
 The Wii Remote docks in the Wii's uDraw GameTablet, which draws power directly from the Wii Remote’s battery.
 The uDraw GameTablet also takes advantage of the Wii Remote’s motion sensors and tilt movement options, allowing users to control their characters by moving and directing them throughout levels of the game.

 The PlayStation 3 and Xbox 360 versions have a different design in comparison to the original Wii version, including horizontal stylus holders instead of the original's vertical holder, and buttons and directional pads similar to the ones found on the DualShock 3 and Xbox 360 Controllers.
 Likewise, the PlayStation and Xbox versions use internal accelerometers, although PlayStation-makers Sony have previously released its own motion-sensitive controller, the PlayStation Move, which is not used alongside the uDraw GameTablet.
 Additionally, the uDraw GameTablet for these consoles feature high definition input, with pinch-and-stretch and rotation features.

 The PlayStation 3 and Xbox 360 versions were only produced for 4 months.
 THQ abandoned uDraw completely during February 2012 to focus on its core adult gaming audience and to regain a profit.